History of Liberia: War

 In 1993, ECOWAS brokered a peace agreement in Cotonou, Benin.
 On 22 September 1993, the United Nations established the United Nations Observer Mission in Liberia (UNOMIL) to support ECOMOG in implementing the Cotonou agreement.
 In March 1994, the Interim Government of Amos Sawyer was succeeded by a Council of State of six members headed by David D. Kpormakpor.

 Renewed armed hostilities broke out in 1994 and persisted.
 During the course of the year, ULIMO split into two militias: ULIMO-J, a Krahn faction led by Roosevelt Johnson, and ULIMO-K, a Mandigo-based faction under Alhaji G.V.
 Kromah.
 Faction leaders agreed to the Akosombo peace agreement in Ghana but with little consequence.
-In October 1994, the UN reduced its number of UNOMIL observers to about 90 because of the lack of will among combatants to honour peace agreements.
+In October 1994, the UN reduced its number of UNOMIL observers to about 90 because of the lack of will among combatants to honor peace agreements.
 In December 1994, the factions and parties signed the Accra agreement, but fighting continued.
 In August 1995, the factions signed an agreement largely brokered by Jerry Rawlings, Ghanaian President; Charles Taylor agreed.

 In September 1995, Kpormakpor’s Council of State was succeeded by one under the civilian Wilton G. S. Sankawulo and with the factional heads Taylor, Alhaji Kromah, and George Boley in it.
 In April 1996, followers of Taylor and Kromah assaulted the headquarters of Johnson in Monrovia, and the peace accord collapsed.
 In August 1996, a new ceasefire was reached in Abuja, Nigeria.
 On September 3, 1996, Ruth Perry followed Sankawulo as chairwoman of the Council of State, with the same three militia leaders in it.